-5 Signs Your Fingernails Use to Show You Something’s Wrong with Your Health
+Five Ways Your Fingernails Show You Something's Wrong With Your Health

-If they are, then this, along with other characteristics, may be warnings that something is not quite right with your body.
+If your nails are brittle or cracked, then these may be warnings that something is not quite right with your body.
 Maybe you’re lacking a certain vitamin or you’re suffering from anemia and don’t even realize it.

 This condition may be related to: